adonisjs/adonisjs.com/content/blog_posts/articles/roadmap-to-adonisjs-7.md

 We want to give you full control to diagnose, trace, and debug your application.
 To make that possible, AdonisJS 7 will embrace the [Node.js diagnostic channel](https://nodejs.org/api/diagnostics_channel.html), a built-in module that lets libraries create named channels for reporting diagnostic messages.

-Each AdonisJS module will define multiple channels that you will be able to tap into to trace your application's behavior in real time, without sacrificing performance.
+Each AdonisJS module will define multiple channels that you will be able to tap into to trace your application's behavior in real time, **without sacrificing performance**.

-We also plan to provide adapters for popular tools like OpenTelemetry, DataDog, and others, so you will be able to integrate AdonisJS tracing seamlessly into your existing observability stack.
+We also plan to provide adapters for popular tools like _OpenTelemetry_, _DataDog_, and others, so you will be able to integrate AdonisJS tracing seamlessly into your existing observability stack.

 ## New Lucid Major